MarktW86/azure-psdocs-processing/azurermps/2.2.0/AzureRM.Compute/New-AzureRmAvailabilitySet.md

 ## PARAMETERS

-### -Location
+### -ResourceGroupName
-Specifies the location for the availability set.
+Specifies the name of a resource group.

 ```yaml
 Type: String